Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Main Monte Carlo Study

+\end{enumerate} Both non-Gaussian models use the true impact matrix $\bm B_0$ from the DGP in Equation (\ref{eq: MC one proxy}) to label the shocks in the MCMC.
+Specifically, for each proposal $\bm B$ we calculate $\bm B_0^{-1} \bm B$ and accept the proposal if each diagonal element of $\bm B_0^{-1} \bm B$ is larger in absolute value than the upper-right elements of $\bm B_0^{-1} \bm B$ in the same row, see \cite{keweloh2023uncertain}.

-Table \ref{Table:MSE} shows the average point estimates as well as the mean squared error (MSE) of the estimated impact of $\varepsilon_{\tau ,t}$.
+Table \ref{Table:MSE} shows the average point estimates and the mean squared error (MSE) of the estimated impact of $\varepsilon_{\tau ,t}$.
 The non-Gaussian model does not use the proxy variable and its performance is not affected by the different scenarios.
 Both Gaussian proxy approaches lead to very similar results and perform notably better than the non-Gaussian model if the proxy variable is exogenous, however, including an endogenous proxy leads to biased estimates.
 Combining statistical identification with proxy variables provides a balanced solution between these two extreme cases.
-If the proxy variable is exogenous, adding the proxy to the non-Gaussian estimator leads to an increase of the performance of the model, i.e. the MSE is twice as small compared to the non-Gaussian model.
-Therefore, the estimator is able to utilise the information of a valid proxy.
-However, in contrast to the Gaussian proxy estimators, our proposed combination approach is able to deal with endogenous proxy variables.
-If the proxy variable is only weakly endogenous our non-Gaussian proxy weighting approach can still exploit the information of the proxy to deliver improved estimation accuracy in comparison to the non-Gaussian estimator.
+If the proxy variable is exogenous, adding the proxy to the non-Gaussian model leads to an increase of the performance of the model, i.e. the MSE is twice as small compared to the non-Gaussian model.
+Therefore, the model is able to utilize the information of a valid proxy.
+However, in contrast to the Gaussian proxy models, our proposed combination approach is able to deal with endogenous proxy variables.
+If the proxy variable is only weakly endogenous, our non-Gaussian proxy weighting approach can still exploit the information of the proxy to deliver improved estimation accuracy in comparison to the non-Gaussian model.
 Moreover, if the proxy variable is endogenous, our non-Gaussian proxy weighting approach is less biased compared to the pure proxy approaches, and with more data and more evidence against the validity of the proxy variable, the prior gets updated and the bias decreases.